 Morristown Restraining Order Dropped

-Restraining Order Attorneys with offices in Morristown, NJ
+Restraining Order Trial Attorneys with offices in Morristown, NJ

-The client was subject to a permanent restraining order after an alleged incident that involved his ex-girlfriend.
+The client in this Morris County domestic violence case was subject to a permanent restraining order after an alleged incident that involved his ex-girlfriend.
 A superior court judge initially issued a temporary restraining order (TRO) and then scheduled a hearing to determine whether a final restraining order (FRO) should be issued.
 Before the date of the FRO hearing, the client contacted the Tormey Law Firm and enlisted Mr. Tormey’s assistance.

 The basis for the TRO was an allegation by the client’s ex-girlfriend, who claimed that he had stalked and harassed her.
 For example, the plaintiff alleged that our client went her place of work.
 She also alleged that our client put false information about her online.